juancarlospaco/redneck-translator/README.md

 # Install

 - [**Download it!.**](https://github.com/juancarlospaco/redneck-translator/releases)
-- 50 KiloBytes, single-file standalone native binary executable, no install required, just copy it and use it.
+- 50 KiloBytes file size, single-file standalone native binary executable, no install required, just copy it and use it.
 - Works on Windows, Linux, Mac, JavaScript, NodeJS, NimScript and more.